 Do I need to have previous canyoneering or rappelling experience?

 Not necessarily, but a familiarity with climbing, ropes or rappelling (even if it was at a camp, climbing gym or challenge course) may help you feel more comfortable with the activity.
 Of course, your Guides will give you a demonstration and safety briefing prior to the start of your trip, and will assist you throughout the day if you have any questions.

 Are your trips suitable for families?

 Yes, being outdoors is always a great family activity!
-We do however, ask that all canyoneering participants be at lease 14 years of age.
-So if you have younger family members we recommend our ziplining, whitewater rafting or calm water trips.
+We do however, ask that all canyoneering participants be at lease 12 years of age.
+So if you have younger family members that want to participate, we recommend our ziplining, whitewater rafting or calm water trips.
 However, if you have children that are not quite 12 yet, ask about our canyoneering “tag-along” option (see the “tag-along FAQ for more details).

 Is tipping my guide or other staff appropriate?

 Our Guides are providing a professional service to you, your family, or your group.
 Guides depend on tips as part of their salary.
 A good rule of thumb is to tip your Guide as you would a server in a restaurant, 15-20% of the trip, but of course any tipping is always at your own discretion.
 Gratuity is deeply appreciated.